Orfeo Angelucci: The Secret of the Saucers

 The Secret of the Saucers explores the science and technology of unidentified flying objects (UFOs), with perspectives from physics, biology, and astronomy.
 It details the characteristics and capabilities of UFOs and the implications of their existence.
 Within the book, Angelucci studies the numerous documented cases of UFO sightings and describes events that he personally experienced, providing analysis of their technological makeup, propulsion systems, and other physical properties.
 Ultimately, the book seeks to offer an explanation for the presence of UFOs and to illustrate their scientific possibilities.

 Carl Jung featured the report of Orfeo Angelucci in the Epilogue to his essay "Flying Saucers: A Modern Myth of Things Seen in the Skies".
 This essay discussed Orfeo's book called The Secret of the Saucers which detailed his experiences of close encounters and alleged extraterrestrial travels.
-Though Jung may have been uncertain as to the truth of this account, he was clearly immensely intrigued by it.
+Though Jung may have been uncertain as to the truth of this account, he was clearly and immensely intrigued by it.

 Son of the Sun

 In his book, The Son of the Sun (1959), Angelucci relayed an account he alleged was told to him by a medical doctor from Seattle, known as Adam.
 The narrative supposedly addressed the same entities and ships as mentioned in The Secret of the Saucers and was a blend of romanticism and otherworldly themes.

-One report of the initial interraction between Angelucci and Adam states that Angelucci was encouraged to partake in psychoactive substances partway through their conversation.
+One report of the initial interaction between Angelucci and Adam states that Angelucci was encouraged to partake in psychoactive substances partway through their conversation.